The Environment Benefits of Waste Management

 These cities can also participate in the C40 Waste to Resources Network, which works with progressive cities to promote sustainable management practices.
 The group also offers resources and tools for reducing greenhouse gas emissions from waste management.
 In the European Union, the proportion of landfilled municipal waste has decreased by 42% over the past four decades.

-However, greenhouse gas emissions remain a significant problem due to the decomposition of organic materials into waste.
+However, greenhouse gas emissions remain a significant problem due to decomposing organic materials into waste.
 Fortunately, more waste is recycled and composted, which means fewer emissions are released.
 This trend continues despite a significant reduction in waste disposed of in landfills.
 While landfill methane emissions continue to increase, climate action can make a difference.

-By focusing on source reduction, cities can help reduce greenhouse gases while maximizing recycling and composting efforts.
+Cities can help reduce greenhouse gases by focusing on source reduction while maximizing recycling and composting efforts.
 While landfill methane emissions will rise as cities continue to grow, this process can be improved by recycling and composting.
-Recycling, composting, and waste reduction are also important ways to reduce greenhouse gas emissions.
+Recycling, composting, and waste reduction are essential ways to reduce greenhouse gas emissions.
 By combining these efforts, cities can reduce their emissions and meet targets for reducing greenhouse gases.

 Landfills produce more greenhouse gas than all of the other sectors combined.
 According to the United Nations’ latest report, landfills contribute between three and five per cent of global GHG emissions.
 As a result, the sector has great potential to reduce greenhouse gas emissions.
 Unfortunately, current accounting methods attribute only three to five per cent of GHG emissions to this sector.
 This is insufficient because landfills emit methane from organic waste.